Abiola-Omifisayo/LITA-AWS-EC2-INSTANCE-PROJECT/README.md

-# LITA-AWS-EC2-INSTANCE-PROJECT
+# LITA-SMARTSHOP-PROJECT
- A project on creation of EC2 instance in AWS environment
+ A project on the creation of a suitable solution for SmartShop a fictional mid-sized retail company working towards launching an online store.
 ## Project Goal
  The project goal is to develop a reliable solution for SmartShop using AWS infrastructure, that is able to do the following: